zzzprojects/docs/learndapper.com/pages/bulk-operations/bulk-merge.md

 **Dapper Plus** `BulkMerge` helps with Bulk Merge operations for Dapper.
 It allows you to perform bulk inserts, updates, and deletes into the database in a single operation.
  - It can reduce the complexity of writing multiple queries and adds an extra layer of performance optimization.
  - It also supports batching, which helps minimize round trips to the database by grouping commands together.
- - Additionally, it provides helpful features such as conditional merging, making creating custom logic for merging data easier.
+ - Additionally, it provides helpful features such as conditional merging, making custom logic for merging data easier.
 Using the `BulkMerge` method is very simple.
-All you need to do is pass your entities in the parameter and let the automapping matching properties with column names:
+All you need to do is pass your entities as a parameter and let the automapping match properties with column names:

 ```csharp
 // Easy to use